Accessibility in Distance Education

 "If you are a student with a disability who will require an accommodation(s) to participate in this course, please contact me as soon as possible.
 You will be asked to provide documentation from the Office of Disability services.
 Failure to contact me in a timely manner may delay your accommodations."

 UPPS 07.11.01: Disability Services for Students provides policy statements and procedures for providing students with accommodations.

 Office of Disability Services

 The Office of Disability Services website provides extensive resources for faculty, including accommodation resources, information on creating an inclusive environment, a Teaching Resource Guide, and additional information on accessibility.

-The TRACS Support Disability Accommodations page provides information on making courses accessible, universal design, and teaching strategies.
+Please contact Canvas Support to receive information on making courses accessible, universal design, and teaching strategies.

 Faculty can learn how to create captions and transcripts using Mediaflo, the University's online media management system.